2014-01-30 - INFECTION FROM ATTACHMENT IN ASPROX BOTNET EMAIL

 INFECTING A HOST ON WEDNESDAY EVENING, 29 JAN 2014

-The Snort events shown below from Security Onion are in GMT, while the PCAP shows my local time (US central time zone):
+The alerts shown below from Security Onion are in UTC, while the pcap shows my local time (US central time zone):

 Here are highlights from the traffic as the host became infected (all times GMT):